launchdarkly/js-core/packages/sdk/react-native/README.md

 The SDK uses SSE streaming to get flag data and in React Native versions with Flipper, the network capture interferes with HTTP requests that are streamed through HTTP.

-Expo also includes network debugging, which interferes with streaming responses as well.
+Expo also includes network debugging, which interfered with streaming responses before the above patch.

 When running with `expo start`, which will run with Expo Go by default, the Expo Go binary includes the native expo code.